jefftranter/6502/sbc/README.md

 line delay of 100ms and a character delay of 20ms is sufficient for Basic programs.

+FUTURE WORK

+The SYNC signal from the 6502 would be useful in some applications and should be brought out to one of the connectors (probably the VIA as there are no spare pins on the expansion connector.

+It would be interesting to modify the design to use 14 MHz WDC 65C02, 65C51, and 65C22 parts and see how high a clock rate I can run it at.

 LICENSING

 The PCB layout is Open Source Hardware, licensed under the The TAPR